Skip to main content

 Last update:

-In a Managed Kubernetes cluster, the highest performing disk is allocated to the dedicated servers.The disks are in order from highest performing to lowest performing: NVMe SSD ⟶ SATA SSD ⟶ HDD.
+In a Managed Kubernetes cluster, only one disk type is automatically allocated on dedicated servers — the highest performing disk.
+Disk types in order from the highest performing to the lowest performing: NVMe SSD ⟶ SATA SSD ⟶ SATA HDD.

 In an existing cluster, you can view the disk partitioning in the control panel: in the top menu, click Products and select Managed Kubernetes → cluster page → Cluster Composition tab → click on the node name → Operating System tab → Partitioning field.